denkiwakame/Python-ERVO/README.md

 the RVO2 library itself, before building the Python wrappers.
 If you have success (or failure) stories, please share them!

+To build on Mac OSX, give an `export MACOSX_DEPLOYMENT_TARGET=10.xx` command first, before running `python setup.py build`.
+Replace `10.xx` with your version of OSX, for example `10.11`.

 Differences with the C++ version
 --------------------------------